Election scenarios and probabilities

 • Equity impact

 Slightly positive equity market impact.
-Less regulation, potential for more M&A, and possibly lower corporate tax rates would all be supportive, but a stronger USD, higher tariffs, and inflationary pressures would be headwinds.
+Less regulation, potential for more M&A would be supportive, but a stronger USD, higher tariffs, and inflationary pressures would be headwinds.
 Most positive scenario for the fossil fuel energy and financial services industries.
 The consumer discretionary, industrials, and information technology sectors would most likely be negatively impacted by higher tariffs.

 • Energy